Install (Docker Compose)

 # Alert toggles (all enabled by default) # CW_ALERT_CHANNEL_WATCHING: "true" # CW_ALERT_VOD_WATCHING: "true" # CW_ALERT_DISK_SPACE: "true" # CW_ALERT_RECORDING_EVENTS: "true"

-Section titled “DNS configuration”If your Channels DVR server is reachable by a short hostname (e.g. media-server instead of a full IP), you can configure DNS search domains:
+Section titled “DNS configuration”If your Channels DVR server is reachable by a short hostname, for example media-server instead of a full IP, you can configure DNS search domains:

 dns_search: localdomain # Tailscale users: add your Tailnet domain # dns_search: localdomain tail12345.ts.netIf DNS resolution fails entirely, override the DNS servers directly: